DebuggingDelightStudios/deformable-mesh/docs/guides/mesh-component/events.md

 <img src={EventMeshLoaded} style={{float: "right", maxWidth: "50%"}} />

 Called when the Deformable Mesh (Asset) is fully prepared and loaded.
+Also called when the deformable mesh is [changed](functions#change-deformable-mesh).

+**CAUTION**: This event may trigger before `BeginPlay` and therefore replicated variables are not available yet!

 **NOTE**: You should check ``bIsMeshLoaded`` before binding/waiting for this event to trigger, because the mesh may already be loaded!